 Learnable task embeddings.
 To succeed in a multitask setting, an agent needs to learn a common representation that takes advantage of task similarities, while still retaining the ability to differentiate between tasks at test-time.
 When task or domain knowledge is available, e.g. in the form of natural language instructions, the task embedding e from Equation 2 may encode such information.
 However, in the general case where domain knowledge cannot be assumed, we may instead choose to learn the task embeddings (and, implicitly, task relations) from data.
 TD-MPC2 conditions all of its five components with a learnable, fixed-dimensional task embedding e, which is jointly trained together with other components of the model.
-To improve training stability, we constrain the l_2 -norm of e to be ≤ 1 .
+To improve training stability, we constrain the l_2 -norm of e to be ≤ 1 ; this also leads to more semantically coherent task embeddings in our experiments.
 When finetuning a multitask TD-MPC2 agent to a new task, we can choose to either initialize e as the embedding of a semantically similar task, or simply as a random vector.